 - The Torrents are considered more “responsive” than the Speedgoats.
-The sit lower to the ground and have slightly less padding meaning you will feel more of the trail.
+They sit lower to the ground and have slightly less padding meaning you will feel more of the trail.

 - The Speedgoats perform better on pavement/roads.
+This is due to the different lugs.
 Important to know for races that have large road sections.

 Let’s get to the most important part of Hoka Torrent vs Speedgoat, their performance.
 I’ve had a chance to run in both of these shoes and can say that they are both incredible.
 You can not go wrong with either choice for your typical trail run.
 Both are perfectly capable of running 5-50 miles on the trail without an issue.
 That said I do have my preference on when I would wear each.

-The Speedgoats are your perfect high mile training and ultra race shoe.
+The Speedgoats are your perfect high mile training and ultra race shoes.
 The added cushioning is perfect for all the miles you rack up week after week.
 And is much needed for longer races especially if they have a lot of downhill running.
-I’d also prefer these on a long hiking/fast packing trip and will probably end up wearing the Speedgoats when I do the JMT in 2021.
+I’d also prefer these on a long hiking/fast packing trip and will probably end up wearing the Speedgoats when I do the Tour Du Mont Blanc in 2023.

 It’s no secret that I’m a fan of the Hoka Torrent.
 You can read my original review from 2019 here.
 For me the Torrents are the perfect shoe for shorter/faster trail runs and will continue to be my go to for OCR.
 They also offer a slightly upgraded level of traction so I use the Torrents when mountaineering or any place I feel I may need extra traction.